- Automated code reviews for newly created pull requests

 - Seamless webhook integration for continuous monitoring

 To enable CodeRabbit to interact with your Bitbucket repositories, you need to configure an API token.
-This token grants the necessary permissions for interacting with the Bitbucket merge request and discussion APIs.Create a CodeRabbit service account
+This token grants the necessary permissions for interacting with the Bitbucket pull request and discussion APIs.Create a CodeRabbit service account

 Configure account settings